bajamircea/bajamircea.github.io/_posts/2018-03-07-api-fragmentation.markdown

 non-throwing version of the API, but now there are two version of the API to choose from.

+Another related situation are functions that are called from destructors (say closing a file).
+You might have a version that is called as a normal function (which can throw), and a version that is called from a destructor.
+The version called from destructor (or move) does not throw.
+Instead of throwing it either ignores failure, just logs or event terminates the process (depending on the situation).

 # Performance vs. easy/local reasoning